dirkkelly/curriculum-intro/week3_brain_refresh/README.md

 # This is how to create a hash
 { "Paramore" => "Misery Business" }

+# This is what you should see
+> Please enter an artist name: Fallout Boy
+> Songs: ["Grand Theft Autumn", "Thanks for All the Memories", "Sugar, We're Going Down"]
 ```

 * Create a `SongArtist` class with the following methods: `songs` and `name`